Citizen Advocates break ground on 24/7 Behavioral Health Urgent Care Center in Ogdensburg

-OGDENSBURG — By December, the City of Ogdensburg will have an operational 24/7 Behavioral Health Urgent Care Center, the first of its kind in St. Lawrence County.
+OGDENSBURG — By December, the city will have an operational 24/7 Behavioral Health Urgent Care Center, the first of its kind in St. Lawrence County.

 Citizen Advocates broke ground on the project Monday to begin remodeling the former Park Street Agway store at 1003 Park St. Citizens Advocates provides developmental disability, mental health and substance abuse prevention, treatment and recovery services throughout Franklin, Clinton, Essex, Hamilton and St. Lawrence counties.

-James Button, CEO of Citizen Advocates, said that there is a need for around-the-clock access to urgent mental health and addiction treatment services not only in Ogdensburg but the north country.
+James Button, chief executive officer of Citizen Advocates, said there is a need for around-the-clock access to urgent mental health and addiction treatment services not only in Ogdensburg but the north country.

 “We recognize that people’s time of need do not fit neatly within the confines of the business day,” he said, adding “It’s a win-win for the community.
 Not only are we bringing much needed services to Ogdensburg and the surrounding areas but we are bringing 30 jobs as well.”